roverbird/numerai-crypto-helper/numerai-early-results.md

 This analysis helps to moderate expectations about early daily scores and underscores the importance of waiting for final results before judging model performance.

+_Bottomline: with numerai crypto contest, submit your predictions and forget about them for 30 days._